OCA/community-data-files/base_iso3166/README.rst

 Installation
 ============

-This module requires the Python library pycountry >= 0.19 (and < 16.10.23rc1) installed in the system.
+This module requires the Python library pycountry >= 0.19 installed in the system.
+It works also with pycountry >= 16.11.8

 Usage
 =====